DanielSharp01/mavapp-backend/README.md

 ## /station-near?position=:lat,:lon&distance=:distance

-This endpoint does not return the trains passing through each station.
+Returns stations near a specific point.
+This endpoint does not return the trains passing through each station for that information use the `/station` endpoint.

 ### Parameters